Major — Comparative Politics

 Minor — Methods

 I am a Ph.D. candidate, with a focus on the political economy of advanced industrialized states.
-My dissertation analyzes differences in housing market policies in the U.S. and Germany.
+My dissertation analyzes differences in housing finance policies in the U.S. and Germany.

 During the 2014-15 academic year, I am a fellow at the Johns Hopkins University's American Institute for Contemporary German Studies (AICGS) and the Free University Berlin's Program for Advanced German and European Studies.
 To support my dissertation research, I received a research grant and the Robert K. Merton Award from the Horowitz Foundation for Social Policy.
 I have also been a visiting researcher at the Max-Planck-Institute for the Study of Societies in Cologne, and the Hertie School of Governance in Berlin.
 Prior to GWU, I worked as a research associate with a political foundation at the United Nations in New York.

 Political economy of advanced economies; housing and financial markets; European politics.

 Alexander Reisenbichler and Kimberly J. Morgan, “From 'Sick Man' to 'Miracle': Explaining the Robustness of the German Labor Market During and After the Financial Crisis 2008-09.”
 Politics & Society vol. 40 no. 4 (December 2012). [download]

 Alexander Reisenbichler and Kimberly J. Morgan.
 “How Germany Won the Euro Crisis: And Why Its Gains Could Be Fleeting.”
 Foreign Affairs.
 Web.
 June 2013. [link]

 Alexander Reisenbichler.
 "Safe as Houses: Comparing Housing Finance Policies in the U.S. and Germany."
 Transatlantic Perspectives, Johns Hopkins University, American Institute for Contemporary German Studies (AICGS).
 Web.
 September 2014. [link]